FThompson/FormPersistence.js/README.md

 Calling `FormPersistence.persist` loads saved form data into the form and sets up event handlers that take care of saving form data.
 By default, form data is saved to local storage and cleared upon form submission.

-Ensure that you call `persist` once the document has finished loading, using either an `onLoad` event handler or by adding `defer` to the script import.
+Ensure that you call `persist` after the document has finished loading, either by using an `onLoad` event handler or by adding `defer` to the script import.

 ### What if my form has complex elements that require custom data loading?

 If your form has rich elements reflecting form data, you can set up custom **value functions** that are invoked when loading data into the persisted form.
-These functions are passed to `persist` through its fourth parameter, where the second and third parameters are `useSessionStorage` (default false) and `saveOnSubmit` (default false).
+These functions are passed to `persist` through its fourth parameter.
+The second and third parameters are `useSessionStorage` (default false) and `saveOnSubmit` (default false).

 The `valueFunctions` parameter is a dictionary object where the keys are form data names and the values are functions that handle loading in the values for those data names.